INTO-CPS-Association/DTaaS/docs/admin/guides/gitlab.md

 This guide helps with installation of a dedicated [Gitlab](https://gitlab.com) service.
-This Gitlab installation can be used as OAuth2 authentication provider to the DTaaS software.
+This Gitlab installation can be used as OAuth2 authorization provider to the DTaaS software.

 There are two possible ways you can install Gitlab: